EricFangzhaoWu/CMSC/README.md

 >>**similarity**:   a real value, represents the domain similarity between domains m and n based on their textual term distributions.

+###3. computeSentimentBasedDomainSimilarity.m

+>	function [similarity] = computeSentimentBasedDomainSimilarity(X_m, X_n)

+>+ Function Description

+>>The goal of this function is to compute the domain similarity between two domains based on their domain-specific sentiment word distributions.

+>+ Input

+>>**p_m**:   a D*1 vector, represents the domain-specific sentiment word distribution of domain m, where D is the dimension of feature vector.

+>>**p_n**:   a D*1 vector, represents the domain-specific sentiment word distribution of domain m.

+>+ Output

+>>**similarity**:   a real value, represents the domain similarity between domains m and n based on their domain-specific sentiment word distributions.

 ###4.
 CMSC.m

 >	function [w, W] = CMSC(X, y, domain, p, P, S, alpha1, alpha2, beta, lambda1, lambda2, loss_type)